sahmedhusain/gigabit/DOCKER.md

 # Docker Setup Guide

-This document explains the Docker architecture and usage for the Social Network Application.
+This document explains the Docker architecture and usage for GigaBit.

 ## Architecture Overview